watermint/toolbox/docs/commands/dropbox-team-admin-role-add.md

 # dropbox team admin role add

-Add a new role to the member
+Grant a specific admin role to an individual team member, enabling granular permission management

+Assigns specific admin roles to individual members for precise permission control.
+Use when promoting team members to admin positions or adjusting responsibilities.
+The command validates that the member doesn't already have the specified role to prevent duplicates.

 # Security